 6. Understanding Laws

-Like any other developed nation, you’ll find Singapore has complex rules and laws that you must abide by; most of which won’t seem very surprising or differing from the norm.
+Like any other developed nation, you’ll find Singapore has complex rules and laws that you must abide by; most of which won’t seem very surprising or differ from the norm.
 However, there are some more unusual laws that could affect you — laws you should be aware of before you move.

 Famously, Singapore has outlawed gum.
 Get caught chewing in public and you’ll face a large fine.
 Jaywalking (crossing the road at non-designated crossing points), littering, spitting in public and smoking outside of designated smoking areas are also heavily regulated and fines are common.

 When it rains, it pours in Singapore.
 The country is known for its showers, but it is also known for its intense heat.
 An important question to ask yourself when thinking about moving to Singapore is how you are going to prepare yourself for the weather.

 When living in Singapore, you can’t go out wrapped up in your warm coat when the rain comes because you’ll bake in the heat.
 But you can’t walk around in shorts and a t-shirt during a famous Singaporean downpour.
 Make sure that when you move to Singapore, you kit yourself out with the right kind of clothing.
 Prepare for hot sunny days and hot rainy ones, too.

 Wondering about how to move your pet to Singapore?
 A lot of people do.
 Moving overseas without your furry friend can be a dealbreaker.
 Fortunately, getting your pet into the country isn’t too difficult, if you follow the correct steps.

 The process of moving a pet to Singapore is very similar to that of the US, Australia, Canada, China and other highly affluent nations.
 You’ll need to follow the correct procedures, like getting vaccinations, a pet passport and going through a 10-day quarantine period.
 However, there is definitely no reason you cannot bring your pet, should they be fit and healthy.